-Nasal congestion, stuffiness, or obstruction to nasal breathing is one of man's oldest and most common complaints.
-While it may be a mere nuisance to some persons, to others it is a source of considerable discomfort, and it detracts from the quality of their lives.
-Medical writers have classified the causes of nasal obstruction into four categories, recognizing that overlap exists between these categories and that it is not unusual for a patient to have more than one factor involved in his particular case.
+Nasal congestion, stuffiness, or obstruction to nasal breathing is one of men’s oldest and most common complaints.
+While it may be a mere nuisance to some people, to others, it is a source of considerable discomfort, and it inhibits their quality of life.
+Medical writers have classified the causes of nasal obstruction into four categories recognizing that overlap exists between these categories and that it is not unusual for a patient to have more than one factor involved.

-Allergic nasal symptoms include sneezing and runny and/or itchy nose, caused by irritation and congestion in the nose.
+Allergic nasal symptoms include sneezing and runny/itchy nose, caused by irritation and congestion in the nose.
 There are similar symptoms that arise in the absence of demonstrated allergies; this is called chronic rhinitis rather than allergic rhinitis.

 This condition occurs when the body’s immune system over-responds to specific, non-infectious particles such as plant pollens, molds, dust mites, animal hair, industrial chemicals (including tobacco smoke), foods, medicines, and insect venom.
 During an allergic attack, antibodies, primarily immunoglobin E (IgE), attach to mast cells (cells that release histamine) in the lungs, skin, and mucous membranes.
 Once IgE connects with the mast cells, a number of chemicals are released.
 One of the chemicals, histamines, opens the blood vessels and causes skin redness and swollen membranes.
 When this occurs in the nose, sneezing and congestion are the results.